aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 The second call to [Document.updatePageLayout()](https://reference.aspose.com/words/java/com.aspose.words/document/#updatePageLayout) will build the layout of the document in memory.
 This needs to be done to gather the page numbers of the entries.
 The correct page numbers calculated from this call are then inserted into the TOC.

-### Using Switches to Control the Behavior of the Table of Contents
+## Use Switches to Control Table of Contents Behavior

 As with any other field, the TOC field can accept switches defined within the field code that controls how the table of contents is built.
 Certain switches are used to control which entries are included and at what level while others are used to control the appearance of the TOC.
 Switches can be combined together to allow a complex table of contents to be produced.